BMFA862/site_airfrance.github.io/README.md

-you can to see the web site you can use the link : https://bmfa862.github.io/site_airfrance
+you can see the web site you can use the link : https://bmfa862.github.io/site_airfrance